Persian leopards

 Organisation: Future4Leopards Foundation

-How PTES has helped me so far: Since 2013, PTES has supported the work of me, and my team in Iran.
+How PTES has helped me so far: Since 2013, PTES has supported my work and the work of my team in Iran.
 Our work has been a pioneering effort to understand conservation needs of Persian leopards, to apply novel and practical solutions to resolve the conservation problems and to raise the awareness for leopard conservation in Iran, and abroad.
-Without PTES, all these achievements were simply non-existent.
+Without PTES, all of these achievements would simply not exist.
 We are honoured to be a PTES Conservation Partner.

 My journey